SNException/tcp_client_server_tester/README.txt

     2.)
 OpenJDK-17
     3.)
 MIT license
     4.)
 Hex view
     5.)
+UTF-8 by default
+    6.)
 Build in ascii table
-    6.)
+    7.)
 Coloring of output
-    7.)
+    8.)
 Setings (e.g autommatic stx-etx and/or new line insertions)
-    8.)
+    9.)
 No UDP support (never needed it)

 How to build